harrisoncramer/gitlab.nvim/README.md

 git checkout feature-branch
 ```

-Then open Neovim and the reviewer will be initialized.
+Then open Neovim.
 The `project_id` you specify in your configuration file must match the project_id of the Gitlab project your terminal is inside of.

 The `summary` command will pull down the MR description into a buffer so that you can read it.
 To edit the description, edit the buffer and press the `perform_action` keybinding when in normal mode (it's `<leader>s` by default):